Buy local campaigns finding new tools

 As Go Local’s marketing efforts states, "To a local business owner, a customer isn’t just another face in the crowd, but a neighbor — somebody they might run into walking their dog around Town Lake or taking their kid to ukulele practice."

-Do community websites, gift cards or loyalty cards offer the most potential for independents in supporting "buy local" efforts?
+Do gift cards, loyalty cards or community websites offer the most potential for independents to support “buy local” efforts?
+What do you see as the pros and cons of each option?